culexpress/demos/README.md

 * Host the app on your web server.
 * Confirm the Web Bluetooth implementation status: https://github.com/WebBluetoothCG/web-bluetooth/blob/gh-pages/implementation-status.md
 * Load the web app in a Chrome browser.
-* Switch on the printer and press the power button until the power LED is blue.
+* Switch on the scale and press the power button until the power LED is blue.
-* Enter a message on the web app.
 * Click on the "Read weight" button to read weight from the bluetooth scale.

 ## References and How to report bugs